-Fake listings exist for a number of reasons, and you’ll find them littered all over Craigslist.
-One type is the “bait and switch": A real estate agent lists a seemingly great apartment but don’t have it available when you call, and ask to show you around to others.
-Other brokers will hold open houses, collect nonrefundable application fees, and vanish.
-So how to tell if a listing is fake?
-Do your research before you go see it, says Streeteasy spokesperson Lauren Riefflin.
+Fake listings are one of the most common scams, and often involve some form of a bait and switch: A real estate agent lists a seemingly great apartment but when you ask to see it, the agent says it’s no longer available and offers to show you others.
+In other versions of this scam, brokers will hold open houses, collect nonrefundable application fees, and vanish.
+So how can you tell if a listing is fake?

 Looking for a rental agent you can trust--and a landlord with a good reputation?
 Put your search in the hands of Triplemint, a tech-savvy real estate brokerage and Brick Underground partner.
 Founded by a pair of Yale grads in response to the frustrating apartment-search experiences of classmates and colleagues, Triplemint will charge a broker's fee of 10 percent of a year's rent instead of the usual 12 to 15 percent if the apartment is an "open" listing and you sign up here.
 Bonus: The agents at Triplemint are a delight to deal with.